LoopyDev/ofxDatGui-LoopyDev/REFACTOR_ROADMAP.md

 - [ ] Ensure the root pointer is propagated:
   - [ ] In `ofxDatGui::addXxx(...)`, after creating a component, call `component->setRoot(this);`
   - [ ] In `ofxDatGuiContainer::addChild`, propagate the root to children:
-    - [ ] When the container’s root changes, update all children recursively.
+    - [ ] When the containerï¿½s root changes, update all children recursively.
 - [ ] Add **mouse capture owner** to `ofxDatGui`:
   - [ ] In `ofxDatGui`:
     - [ ] `ofxDatGuiComponent* mouseCaptureOwner = nullptr;`